dienodiba/Reg1dmt.jl/README.md

-# REG1DMT
+# REG1DMT.jl
-1-D Regularized Inversion of Magnetotelluric Data
+A julia module for one-dimensional regularized inversion of magnetotelluric (MT) data